 After hours of trying out various power supplies, cables, grounding methods and electromagnetic interference (EMI) foil, it finally dawned upon me that perhaps it was the external mechanical relays that were causing the problem.
 True to my suspicion, none of the external relays installed by the third party had a flyback diode circuit connected in parallel to their inductance coils.
 The resulting flyback voltages caused electrical interference over the connecting cable and into the humidity controller, thus causing the system reset.

 While you have little control over electrical installations performed by the third party, there is no excuse in not adhering to best practices with flyback diodes in your PCB.
 For a start, you’ll want to make sure the corresponding forward current of the freewheeling diode is larger than that of the coil when brought into forward bias by the coil's electro magnetic field.
 Also, choose a flyback diode that has a reverse voltage that’s higher than the coil’s voltage rating.

 The absence of a flyback diode can be your electrical nightmare.

 In my practice, I place the flyback diodes as close as possible to the relay.
 A typical 1N4007 diode serves me well in most applications and it saves me from the problem of having to manually create footprints.
-More so, having good bill of material software, like Altium’s management tool, makes managing their lifecycle and availability a breeze.
+More so, having good bill of material software, like Altium Designer’s management tool, makes managing their lifecycle and availability a breeze.
 This is particularly useful when I repurpose older designs.